 One approach is to simply calculate an average value and apply it across our range of operations, regardless of regional context.
 A more accurate approach is to derive a location-specific value for each of the supplier’s geographies (which incorporates scarcity value) from published research.
 This choice of approach will be highly dependent on the complexity of a product’s supply chain, and the resolution of TEV data available.

 Finally, multiplying TEVs (such as $/kgCO2e, or $/m3 water) by the total footprint of a product allows us to calculate the ‘true’ cost of its production.
 NAC at the product level can help to identify opportunities to reduce environmental costs by switching raw materials or product locations, optimising processes, and crucially targeting areas of its supply chain where the greatest costs are incurred.
 Communicating these issues to other stakeholders (whether internally, or externally) is made significantly easier when it can be discussed in monetary terms.

 Despite significant progress in the development, as well as implementation of monetization methodology, the process can be complex and can incorporate a range of uncertainties.
 The need for better standardisation and guidance on how to monetize environmental impacts has led to the start of the development of a new international standard, ISO 14008: “Monetary valuation of environmental impacts from specific emissions and use of natural resources – Principles, requirements and guidelines”.
-This project was launched at the end of last year, and is expected to be completed by the end of 2018 (a length of time which inevitably reflects its complexity).
+This project is expected to be completed by March 2019.
 Contribution to this standard and process development is still very much open for input from relevant experts.
 If this includes you, you could make a valuable contribution to developing much-needed guidance on how we can make our performance indicators more transparent.
 Interested potential contributors may get in contact with their national standard body to get involved.